canalplus/rx-player/doc/api/Player_Events.md

 really change - as the RxPlayer might send it in situations where there's a chance it had without thoroughly checking it._

-The array emitted contains object describing each available video track:
+The array emitted contains objects describing each available video track:

 - `id` (`string`): The id used to identify the track.
 Use it for setting the track via `setVideoTrack`.